Multiscale Monte Carlo Simulations for Radiation Therapy

 Website: https://people.physics.carleton.ca/~eheath/

-https://lampe.physics.carleton.ca/ team aims to develop non-invasive optical imaging techniques for rapid diagnostics, and to enable fundamental biophysics discovery.
+The Laser-Assisted Medical Physics and Engineering (LAMPE) Laboratory team https://lampe.physics.carleton.ca/ develops non-invasive optical imaging techniques for rapid diagnostics, and to enable fundamental biophysics discovery.

 Supervisor: Prof. Sangeeta Murugkar, smurugkar